-As part of an Emirati owned family business with a long heritage in the region, ANCG too is passionate about giving back to our origins whilst creating an optimistic landscape for future generations.
-To read more about our Group's sustainability efforts please see our Sustainability Report 2016
+As an Emirati owned family business with 16,000 employees and a long heritage in the region, Al Naboodah Group Enterprises is passionate about giving back to its origins whilst creating an optimistic landscape for future generations.

 Chairman, Saeed & Mohammed Al Naboodah Holding Abdullah Mohammed Juma Al Naboodah